goldinvo/goldinvo.github.io/src/content/cooking/sauces-condiments/hollandaise.md

 ---
-grade: A
 title: Hollandaise
+description: "A rich, creamy sauce made with egg, butter, and lemon juice."
+grade: E
 ---
-- egg yolks
+- Egg yolks
+    - 1 for 1-2 servings
-- lemon juice
+- Lemon juice
-- melted butter
+- Butter, melted and optionally clarified
+    - The amount can vary by a lot, but I typically do around 3-4 tbsp per yolk
-- cayenne
+- Cayenne or paprika

-Whisk egg yolks and lemon juice in a double boiler until thickening.
-Gradually pour in melted butter, whisking constantly.
-Avoid breaking the sauce.
-Adjust consistency and taste with lemon juice, water, salt, and cayenne.
+Whisk egg yolks and lemon juice in a double boiler until beginning to thicken.
+Gradually pour in the melted butter in small amounts (especially at the beginning), whisking constantly.
+Avoid breaking the sauce, taking off the heat when necessary.

-***

-Notes:
-- Traditionally done with clarified butter.
-Alternatively, stop pouring all of the butter when you reach the milk solids at the bottom of the measuring cup.
-- The amount of butter called for in recipes varies wildly.
-I've seen anywhere from 2T to a whole stick per yolk.
-I think it depends on the desired consistency and how much butter you are willing to consume.
-I tend to use **4T per yolk**.
-- Does not store well in the slightest.
+Adjust the taste and consistency with more lemon juice, water, salt, and cayenne.